Home » Oranges and Hermit Crabs: What You Need to Know

 • Vitamin C keeps the immune system healthy.

-• Fiber to aid digestion.
+• Fiber assists with digestion.

-• Calcium for a robust exoskeleton.
+• Calcium for the exoskeleton.

 • Antioxidants, such as flavonoids and carotenoids.

-Orange Flesh
+Flesh

-Orange Peel
+Peel

-Wild hermit crabs encounter orange peel while scavenging for food.
 While a hermit crab’s claws are somewhat dexterous, they lack the flexibility to peel an orange before eating.
-Ergo, wild hermit crabs can and do eat the peel.
+Ergo, wild hermit crabs can eat the peel.

 Food Chemistry stated that orange peel is rich in flavonoids and antioxidants.

 Unfortunately, orange peel is harsh on hermit crabs’ digestion, leading to stomach upsets.
 Nibbling on a small scrap of orange peel won’t harm a hermit crab.

-Orange Seeds
+Seeds

-As with all fruits, the seeds of an orange contain trace levels of amygdalin, which converts to cyanide once ingested.
+The seeds of an orange contain trace levels of amygdalin, which converts to cyanide once ingested.
 The levels of amygdalin aren’t high enough to harm a human, but a hermit crab is at risk.

-Orange Leaves
+Leaves

 • Psoralen.